meshplay/meshplay/docs/_models/appmesh-controller.md

 featureList: [
-  "Keep revision history and audit trail of all configuration changes", "Use MeshMap&lsquo;s visual designer to explore your App Mesh configuration", "Deploy Meshery on your EKS clusters for App Mesh management" ]
+  "Keep revision history and audit trail of all configuration changes", "Use MeshMap&lsquo;s visual designer to explore your App Mesh configuration", "Deploy Meshplay on your EKS clusters for App Mesh management" ]
 howItWorks: "Collaborative Infrastructure as Design"
 howItWorksDetails: "Collaboratively manage infrastructure with your coworkers synchronously sharing the same designs."